 Jones regarded the marked improvement in race relations in Raleigh as one of his most important accomplishments.
 His efforts led to an increased interest in philanthropy and college scholarships for deserving students.
 He served on the Board of Trustees at St. Augustine's College where a fine arts center was named for him.
 Jones also served on the Board of Trustees at Meredith College and endowed the Seby Jones Chapel there.
 Jones took great pleasure in giving back to the community, supporting numerous organizations including the Raleigh Rescue Mission, Lions Club, the Boy Scouts, and the Gideon Society.
 For the past seven years, Jones' son, Robert (Roddy) Jones, has served on the Louisburg College Board of Trustees.

-Dickson, a savvy investor, is very interested in the College's financial stability.
-She is a member of the Society of 1787, the Old Main Society, the President's Club, and the 220 Giving Club.
-In 1987, Dickson made another generous commitment to Louisburg College and its students when she endowed the Lillian Cherry Boyette Scholarship in honor of her mother.
-The scholarship supports students from Hertford County on the basis of financial need and seriousness of purpose.
-In recognition of Dickson's years of support, she was presented the Cecil W. Robbins Public Service Award in 2002.
+A strong believer in alumni giving, Mrs. Dickson was a member of the Society of 1787, the Old Main Society, the President's Club, and the 220 Giving Club.
+In 1987, she endowed the Lillian Cherry Boyette Scholarship in honor of her mother.
+In 2002, she was the honored recipient of the Cecil W. Robbins Public Service Award.

 In 2010, the College renamed the Auditorium stage the Emily and Scott Gardner Concert Stage in recognition of their service and generosity to Louisburg College.